flugg/laravel-responder/README.md

 return responder()->error()->respond();
 ```

-The error response has knowledge about an error code, a corresponding error message, and optionally some error data.
-If using the default configuration, the above code would output the following JSON:
+The error response has knowledge about an error code, a corresponding error message and optionally some error data.
+With the default configuration, the above code would output the following JSON:

 ```json
 {